networkearth/metamorph/README.md

 Deploying a transform is now as simple as uploading your `.py` and `.json` files to the `transforms` folder in the bucket which you can do through the AWS console.

+## Debugging a Glue Transform

+Sometimes your test will simply return nothing (even with a `df.show()`).
+This is usually an indication that one of the internal functions is throwing an exception.
+Easiest way to debug this is to run the internal functions directly to see what's going on.